PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 But you might have a higher-volume app that receives two concurrent requests.
 In that case, Pipedream spins up **two** workers to handle each request.

 For many user-facing (even internal) applications, the number of requests over time can be modeled with a [Poisson distrubution](https://en.wikipedia.org/wiki/Poisson_distribution).
-You can use that distribution to estimate the number of workers you need at an average time, or set it higher if you want to ensure most requests hit a dedicated worker.
+You can use that distribution to estimate the number of workers you need at an average time, or set it higher if you want to ensurea specific percentage of requests hit a dedicated worker.
 You can also save a record of all workflow runs to your own database, with the timestamp they ran ([see `steps.trigger.context.ts`](/workflows/events/#steps-trigger-context)), and look at your own pattern of requests, to compute the optimal number of workers.

-### Are budgets supported for dedicated workers?
+### Do compute budgets apply to dedicated workers?

+No, compute budgets do not apply to dedicated workers, they only apply to credits incurred by compute from running workflows, sources, etc.

 ### How long does it take to spin up a dedicated worker?